UBC-MDS/global_warming_effects_on_ice_thickness/doc/global_warming_effects_on_ice_thickness.md

 # Results

-We calculated that the difference between the sample medians of average ice thickness measurements by station for January-March of 1984 and January-March of 1994 and the corresponding 95% confidence intervals.
+We calculated that the difference between the sample medians of average ice thickness measurements by station for January of 1984 and January of 1994 and the corresponding 95% confidence intervals.
+Although our analysis only focused on January 1984 vs January of 1994, we can see from the plot below that there may be other combinations of years which may yield more significant results.

 <div class="figure" style="text-align: center">